jellyfin-archive/jellyfin-blog/content/posts/android-tv-14.md

 The newly added support for external trailers allows the playback of trailers from YouTube, Vimeo and other video services.
 Previously only local trailers could be played.
 This feature is only available when a browser or video service app is installed to open the trailer.

 Unfortunately this feature has some limitations.
 Some popular apps, like YouTube, don't make it easy to go back to the Jellyfin app.
 And in some television platforms you might see an error telling you there is no app to open the trailer.
 If this happens you should check if the YouTube/Vimeo/other app is installed.
-For a optimal experience we recommend using local trailers that play inside the Jellyfin app.
+For an optimal experience we recommend using local trailers that play inside the Jellyfin app.

 ## Changes to the Live TV guide